 As we sat and ate breakfast our first morning we were treated by a visit from a doe and her two fawns.
 They came to eat the apples that had fallen on the ground from the previous night.
 During our entire stay, we received daily visits from this little family as well as a single young doe.
 We made sure to shake the trees and even set out some of our own store-bought fruit to entice them back so we could take photos.
 They were so cute!

 The owner, Asha, came by and showed us some of the secret local places on the island map, which we thoroughly enjoyed visiting.
 We would have never found them with her secret hand-drawn maps.
 They were fantastic little hikes through the woods in various spots on the island, always leading to some spectacular beach or cliff.
-We saw seal on two different colonies and had gorgeous unspoiled views of the ocean, some of the other islands and two separate mountain ranges/peaks.
+We saw seals on two different colonies and had gorgeous unspoiled views of the ocean, some of the other islands, and two separate mountain ranges/peaks.

 We drove around the entire island during the different days, stopping to take lots of photos, always waving at anyone we passed.
 The interior is full of farms that have stands where you can purchase fresh products on an honor system.
 There were also about 2 dozen artists who had their studios open to the public, although we did not partake in that.
-We visited the local bakery which had lovely scones and fresh-baked breads, as well as the local coffee shop which made a killer Chai tea.
+We visited the local bakery which had lovely scones and fresh-baked bread, as well as the local coffee shop which made a killer Chai tea.

 If you choose to visit Lopez Island, or any of the San Juans, Raven’s Rook may be a good spot to set up base camp.
 In addition to the photos on the website, I took a few more, which I put up for you – including the deer!